-This topic describes how to use the Spring JDBC framework, MySQL Connector/J, and OceanBase Cloud to build an application for basic database operations, such as table creation, data insertion, and data query.
+This topic describes how to use the Spring JDBC framework, MySQL Connector/J, and OceanBase Cloud to build an application that performs basic database operations, such as creating tables and inserting and querying data.

-You have registered an OceanBase Cloud account, and created a cluster instance and a MySQL-compatible tenant in OceanBase Cloud.
-For more information, see Create a cluster instance and Create a tenant.
+You have registered an OceanBase Cloud account and created an instance and a MySQL-compatible tenant.
+For more information, see Create an instance and Create a tenant.

 You have installed Eclipse.